shosetsuorg/website/src/privacy/README.md

 Said crash data is maintained on a report server, deleted periodically.
 No data is used for profit, nor shared with anyone except core developers.

+## Data deletion

+To request your data to be deleted, please provide the ACRA identifier for your app, accessible via More>About.

+Afterwards, contact the developer via any of the following: (Excuse phonetic writing, it is to prevent bots
+- "doomsdayrs at gmail dot com"
+- "at doomsdayrs colon matrix dot org"